The complete travelogue of our trip

 Today 573 miles: Trip total 7,837 miles

-This is after a day of hard rain washed off many bugs back by Teslin Lake.
+And - this is after a day of hard rain back by Teslin Lake.

 Day 23: Monday July 23rd

 Estevan, Saskatchewan is about 100 miles north of the Canadian border with North Dakota.